In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 He picks himself up and keeps walking.

-After days of trying to escape, after running for miles trying to get away from the wolves, after desperately trying to survive, John finds himself in the wolves den: the exact center - the root - of all this death and destruction.
+After days of trying to escape the ruthless and destructive path of this enemy, after running for miles through the harsh wilderness desperately trying to survive, John finds himself in the wolf's den: the exact epicenter - the root - of all this death and destruction.

 Instead of escaping their kill radius, John walked right into the heart of it.